 - 3.1 The bodies that are subject to officer appointment and proposed appointees are set out at Appendix 1 for endorsement.
-The bodies for which it would be appropriate for the appointee to be an Executive Board Member (including the Leader of the Council) are also set out at Appendix 1. - 3.2 Set out at Appendix 2 is a list of those bodies requiring Member nominations for the next year, along with information on the timing, frequency and location of meetings. - 3.3 Each Group Leader and non-Group Member has been asked to provide a list of nominees to serve on outside bodies.
+The bodies for which it would be appropriate for the appointee to be a Portfolio Holder (including the Leader of the Council) are also set out at Appendix 1. - 3.2 Set out at Appendix 2 is a list of those bodies requiring Member nominations for the next year, along with information on the timing, frequency and location of meetings.
+Substitutes are not required for the Hockley or Rayleigh Grange Community Associations. - 3.3 Each Group Leader and the non-Group Member has been asked to provide a list of nominees to serve on outside bodies.
 Details of nominations will follow. - 3.4 For the East of England Regional Assembly appointment, the Authority has been asked to have regard to the following guidance:- - Wherever possible, a representative should be a Senior Member of the Council.

 - Where a Council is in the control of a single recognised group, the representative of that Council should normally be a member of that controlling group. - All representatives should endeavour to take a whole region, strategic perspective in their role.
-They will be required to be bound by the Assembly's Code of Conduct and to declare any appropriate interests at meetings. - 3.5 In view of the above parameters, the Leader of the Conservative Group has been asked to nominate to the Assembly. - 3.6 In appointing to Outside Bodies there is no legal requirement to take account of the number of seats each political group holds on the Council as a whole.
+They will be required to be bound by the Assembly's Code of Conduct and to declare any appropriate interests at meetings. - 3.5 In view of the above parameters, the Leader of the Conservative Group has been asked to nominate to the Assembly. - 3.6 In appointing to Outside Bodies there is no legal requirement to take account of the number of seats each Political Group holds on the Council as a whole.
 Should the pro rata rules be applied, the allocation of places for the seats identified at Appendix 2 would be as follows:-